 Commercial Off-The-Shelf (COTS) Media: Any recording media (such as hard disks, solid state drives, RAID, and JBOD) that is ready-made and available for sale to the general public.
-In the context of this standard, all COTS Media shall conform to section 10.3.12 with the exception of Ground Based Recorders COTS Media.
+In the context of this standard, all COTS Media shall conform to paragraph 10.3.10 with the exception of Ground Based Recorders COTS Media.